 “CSR has always been very close to our hearts in South Africa, and we now have the ability to empower our teams throughout the Company to identify projects and opportunities in their specific locations,” Nothnagel details.
 “We want to make an impact on a local level, so anywhere that we have a contract and where we have people on-site, we empower those people to identify areas where we can make a difference in that community.

 “As a result, we are now engaged in multiple projects across the country, giving back to all of these various areas.”

-The evolution of FM Solutions since the end of 2015 hasn’t been revolutionary or an overhaul, but has been a subtle repositioning of a Company that can now act autonomously, brand itself without overlaps of peripheral services, and that can be entirely agile and flexible within itself to make the correct decision for each client in a timely manner.
+The evolution of Facilities Management Solutions since the end of 2015 hasn’t been revolutionary or an overhaul, but has been a subtle repositioning of a Company that can now act autonomously, brand itself without overlaps of peripheral services, and that can be entirely agile and flexible within itself to make the correct decision for each client in a timely manner.

 Close collaboration and interaction has been achieved both inside and outside of the Company walls, and in keeping operations simple and down to earth, the business is able to concentrate on its quality of service; something which is directly influenced by the level of personability achieved alongside each client in the first place.

 “Now that the two kinds of business are no longer intertwined, the client knows they are dealing with a specialist in what they need doing for them,” Nothnagel emphasises.
 “Having this one brand and single offering to the marketplace has positioned us very differently and clients warm to that and take comfort in it.”